Plagiarism as “Intellectual Theft”

 - As a scholar, you are expected to credit the sources of ideas that you use in your own work.

 Which of these statements is TRUE concerning plagiarism?

 - It does not occur when a student purchases a paper from an online source

 - It is not considered theft or akin to stealing

 - It is the responsibility of the student to avoid plagiarism

 - It does not occur when a student turns in a paper from another class for a new assignment.

 What Counts as Plagiarism?

-We typically think of plagiarism as cheating.
-Plagiarism, however, often occurs because the process of citation can be confusing, technology makes copy + paste so easy, and knowing exactly what to cite is not always easy!
-You can avoid plagiarism by learning how to cite material and keeping track of sources in your notes.
+Plagiarism can be intentional or unintentional.
+It often occurs because the process of citation can be confusing, technology makes copy + paste so easy, and knowing exactly what to cite is not always easy!
+You can avoid unintentional plagiarism by learning how to cite material and keeping track of sources in your notes.
 Give yourself plenty of time to process sources so you don’t plagiarize by mistake.
 Here are some examples of plagiarism:

 - Submitting a paper written by someone else.